fhoedemakers/pico-pio-usb-gamepad-test/README.md

 ## Additional Notes

 - For wiring details and pin assignments, refer to the board documentation and the `CMakeLists.txt` options.
+- SOme low speed devices like keyaboards might not work with PIO usb.

 ---